Yord/shargs/README.md

 <td><code>{<a href="#values">values</a>}</code></td>
 <td>
 <code><a href="#key">key</a></code> must be <code>undefined</code>.
-<code><a href="#types">types</a></code> must be an array of length 1 with a string representing an unparsed value.
+<code><a href="#values">values</a></code> must be an array of length 1 with a string representing an unparsed value.
 </td>
 </tr>
 </table>

-Since defining objects following these rules can be tedious, [`shargs-opts`][shargs-opts] gives you a nice and simple type-based DSL for defining valid command-line options:
+Since writing objects following these rules by hand can be tedious, [`shargs-opts`][shargs-opts] gives you a nice and simple type-based DSL for defining valid command-line options:

 ```js